UI Automation Providers Overview

 Client-side providers are implemented by UI Automation clients to communicate with an application that does not support, or does not fully support, UI Automation.
 Client-side providers usually communicate with the server across the process boundary by sending and receiving Windows messages.

-Because UI Automation providers for controls in Win32, Windows Forms, or WPF applications are supplied as part of the operating system, client applications seldom have to implement their own providers, and this overview does not cover them further.
+UI Automation providers for controls in Win32, Windows Forms, or WPF applications are supplied as part of the operating system.
+Therefore client applications seldom have to implement their own providers.

 UI Automation Provider Concepts